swagchat/react-swagchat/README.md

 ### Browser

-Using the `renderTemplateGeneral` function you can create the general chat UI (including screen transition).
+Using the `renderTemplateMessenger` function you can create the general chat UI (including screen transition).

 ```
 <head>